The world’s most famous carbon dioxide absorber

 batteries

 So the spaceship had very limited battery power available.
 If the batteries ran out of power, there would be no way to recharge them in space since the service module was damaged.
-And without electrical power, the vital electronics of the space ship would have failed and the astronauts would not have been able to return to Earth.
+Without electrical power, the vital electronics of the spaceship would have failed and the astronauts would not have been able to return to Earth.

 ice